 A Personal Injury Lawyer Can Help You Get Pain and Suffering Damages

 If you have been injured in an accident that resulted from another person’s negligence, call Morris Bart, LLC.
 A Baton Rouge personal injury lawyer from our firm can evaluate your case to determine if you should pursue damages from the at-fault party.

-We can help you gather evidence, prepare your claim and represent your interests during negotiations and potential litigation.
-To learn your options, call Morris Bart, LLC today at 1-800-537-8185 to schedule a consultation.
+We can help you gather evidence, prepare your claim, and represent your interests during negotiations and potential litigation.
+To learn your options, contact Morris Bart, LLC, today to schedule a consultation.